TAME-IF/TAME/README.md

 entry points of the compiled code, depending on your OS.

-To make a JAR of just TAME's classes (no bundled dependencies), and the stand-alones (both main programs with entry points and necessary dependencies) type:
+To make a JAR of just TAME's classes (no bundled dependencies), and the stand-alones (both main programs with entry points and necessary dependencies) plus scripts to run them, type:

 	ant jar

 Jars will be placed in the *build/jar* directory by default.

-Win32 EXEs can be made via **launch4j**.
-To make Win32 executables of both programs, type:

-	ant win32

-EXEs will be placed in the *build/win32* directory by default.

-To make Win32 executables and deploy them to a directory of your choosing via etting the *win32.deploy.dir* property, type:

-	ant win32.deploy

-The EXEs will not be deployed if the *win32.deploy.dir* property is not set!

 ### Other Files